out-of-cheese-error/the-way/README.md

     the-way <SUBCOMMAND>

 FLAGS:
-    -h, --help
-            Prints help information
+    -h, --help       Prints help information

-    -V, --version
-            Prints version information
+    -V, --version    Prints version information

 SUBCOMMANDS:
-    new         Add a new snippet
+    new         Add a new code snippet
+    cmd         Add a new shell snippet
     search      Fuzzy search and copy selected to clipboard sync        Sync snippets to a Gist
     edit        Change snippet